-Now that you have planned your contents into your marketing calendar, it’s starting to look more like a calendar.
+Now that you have planned your content into your marketing calendar, it’s starting to look more like a calendar.

-But don’t forget about your capability to complete the tasks and plan with enough time to be prepared.
-Make sure to prioritize your projects and make adjustments.
+When you schedule your content, you need to set aside enough time for content creation.
+Don’t forget about your capability to complete the tasks and plan ahead with enough time to be prepared.
+To do so, you can prioritize your tasks, be prepared for any changes, and make adjustments.

 Also, when you input your status on marketing calendar, make it as specific and clear as possible.
 That helps your team understand the workflow better and work on the next step.

 Remember to update your status every time you progress your tasks.

 It’s time to test your marketing strategies.
 By identifying what works the most, you’ll come up with better ways to go.
 These ideas help you to improve your marketing and analyze it deeply.

 Keep records and feedback as much as possible.
 And be always clear about your goals and strive for the best.

 8: Analyze your marketing strategies